danialrazak30/casimir-effect/README.md

 ## Overview

 The Casimir effect is a measurable quantum mechanical force arising from the zero-point energy of the vacuum.
-This notebook explores the problem from : starting with a divergent sum, introducing a regularisation, deriving a closed-form vacuum energy, and arriving at a measurable, finite force between two plates.
-The same logic is used to find the Casimir Force.
+This notebook explores the problem from: starting with a divergent sum, introducing a regularisation, deriving a closed-form vacuum energy, and arriving at a measurable, finite force between two plates.

 ## Contents